google/pigweed/pw_transfer/docs.rst

   return a non-OK status if it is called with bad arguments.
 Otherwise, it will return OK and errors will be reported through the completion callback.

-.. cpp:function:: pw::Status pw::transfer::Client::Write(uint32_t resource_id, pw::stream::Reader& input, CompletionFunc&& on_completion, pw::chrono::SystemClock::duration timeout = cfg::kDefaultClientTimeout, pw::transfer::ProtocolVersion version = kDefaultProtocolVersion)
+.. cpp:function:: Result<pw::Transfer::Client::TransferHandle> pw::transfer::Client::Write(uint32_t resource_id, pw::stream::Reader& input, CompletionFunc&& on_completion, pw::chrono::SystemClock::duration timeout = cfg::kDefaultClientTimeout, pw::transfer::ProtocolVersion version = kDefaultProtocolVersion)

   Writes data from a source ``pw::stream::Reader`` to a transfer server.
   Invokes the provided callback function with the overall status of the